Study Programs

 Waseda School of International Liberal Studies (Tokyo) – Has a relatively new international grad program.

-Washington University in St. Louis – M.A. in East Asian Studies – According to a JET alum who did the program, one of the attractive features of WashU is that there are two joint program options, JD or MBA, than you can do together with the M.A.
-He adds that WashU also offers tuition breaks, small class sizes and has excellent professors.
+Washington University in St. Louis – M.A. in East Asian Studies – According to a JET alum who did the program, one of the attractive features of WashU is that there are two joint program options, JD or MBA, that you can do together with the M.A.
+He adds that WashU also offers tuition breaks and small class sizes, and has excellent professors.

 Business Schools

-Cornell University’s Johnson Graduate School of Management – The school has had many former JET students (and even a professor) and also offers a dual MBA/MA in Asian Studies degree, and features the famous FALCON intensive language program.
+Cornell University’s Johnson Graduate School of Management – The school has had many former JETs as students (and even a professor) and also offers a dual MBA/MA in Asian Studies degree, besides featuring the famous FALCON intensive language program.
 (Thanks to Johnson alum A.J.
 Figliolini (Niigata-ken, 1998-2001) for the info.) http://lrc.cornell.edu/asian/graduate/MA/joint; http://www.johnson.cornell.edu/academic/dualdegree.html; http://lrc.cornell.edu/falcon/Home

 Lauder Institute at the University of Pennsylvannia – Enables one to get a Wharton MBA or Penn J.D. in combination with a Japanese-focused MA.
 JETs have gone there and it has a great reputation.